Superconducting pairing correlations on a trapped-ion quantum computer: Author Contributions

 \section{Author Contributions}

 E.G., S-H.L, K.H., R.N., M.I. and H.D. conceived the experimental ideas, implemented and tested the circuits and did the data analysis, with E.G. leading work on the half-filled, S-H.L. on the doped and K.H. on the bilayer model.
+H.D. defined the high-level experimental protocols for the three settings, developed the injection technique for state preparation and optimized circuit design for the three settings.
 E.G. developed the error mitigation scheme.
-A.R., C.F., C.F., J.P.G., A.H., A.H., A.I., C.J.K., N.K., M.M., A.R.M., A.J.P., A.P.R., B.N. and J.G.B. built the experimental apparatus and took the data.
+R.N. and H.D. worked out the fermionic encodings.
+A.R., C.F., C.F., J.P.G., A.H., A.H., A.I., C.J.K., N.K., I.S.M., M.M., A.R.M., A.J.P., A.P.R., B.N. and J.G.B. built the experimental apparatus and took the data.
 J.A. developed circuit debugging tools.
 D.T.S. developed efficient toric code preparation circuits.
 R.H., P.A-M., M.F-F., and A.C.P contributed to the classical simulations and to the writing of the manuscript.
 H.D. drafted the initial manuscript to which all authors contributed.

 \tocless